Microstock photography: Practices and controversy

 Each microstock agency uses a different pricing and payment scheme.
 In some instances the same photo can have several prices.
 Photographers can upload the same pictures on multiple sites or, with some agencies, become an exclusive supplier and receive an increased commission and additional benefits.

 There is no fee to post photos on a microstock agency website.
 However, microstock agencies do not accept all submitters or all photographs.
 Each employs a team of reviewers who check every picture submitted for legal issues and technical quality, as well as artistic and commercial merit.
 Photographers add keywords that help potential buyers filter and find pictures of interest.

 Some professional photographers who do not participate believe that microstock devalues the practice of photography, and that the business model is unsustainable.
 They see the growth of microstock sites as reducing their own incomes.

-A development that counters these critical opinions is the advance of on-demand photography (or crowd sourced photography, photography marketplaces, etc.).
-With the higher penetration of smartphones with ever-better cameras, most amateurs can create high quality photography wherever they are.
-Crowd photo services like CrowdFoto.net or imagebrief.com try to tap into this vast potential by giving clients the possibility to publish a request (or briefing) that can be picked up and worked on by literally everybody who finds the briefing on their platform.
-These services reinstate the traditional model of a client asking a photographer to create a photo, but make use of the broadened number of amateur photographers.